Maine Seafood Guide – Tuna

 Atlantic bluefin, bigeye, skipjack, and albacore tuna are managed under the dual authority of the National Marine Fisheries Service Highly Migratory Species Division and the International Commission for the Conservation of Atlantic Tunas (ICCAT).

-Only from a vessel with an Atlantic HMS angling permit.
+Recreational harvest for tunas is allowed only from a vessel with an Atlantic HMS angling permit.

 Bluefin tuna is a very good source of vitamin A, vitamin B12, and selenium.
 Bluefin tuna is also high in omega-3 fatty acids.
 Because bluefin tuna is a large, long-lived species that eats other fish, it may contain high levels of mercury.